A Short History

 In 1986 the church ran a Lay Witness mission and at this time Ian and Adie Wilsher were invited to join the staff to help with the pastoral work.

 The original constitution included an agreement to apply for membership of the Baptist Union of Central Africa (now the Baptist Union of Zimbabwe).
 The members considered there to be worthwhile advantages in being linked to an established denomination in preference to being an unattached “non-denomination”.
 The Baptist Union is a consultative, not a controlling organisation and the church therefore retains full responsibility for its internal government, finances and properties.
-Membership of the Union provides an opportunity for consultation and co-operation with other churches in Southern Africa that are doctrinally compatible.
+Membership of the Union provides an opportunity for consultation and cooperation with other churches in Southern Africa that are doctrinally compatible.

 Northside does not use the word “Baptist” in its name because it operates without respect to denomination in its service to the community in the Borrowdale area and seeks to provide a spiritual home for any persons who have no other effective church connections.
 It has always practised “open membership” and baptism is not a pre-condition for membership.

 The growth of the church has made it necessary to update the original constitution.
-Discussions took place over a number of years and the new constitution was adopted by the church membership on 18th June, 1986.
+Discussions took place over a number of years and the new constitution was adopted by the church membership on 18th June,

-1986
+1986 - 1995

 The increasing size of the church has made it necessary to revise certain of the procedural provisions of the Constitution and the By-laws.